AdvTop-ML-Team3/Project/README.md

 I have implemented the paper in Python, using Pytorch.
 This implementation is used to verify the results of the paper, in particular the claims of perfect (or near-perfect) accuracy on [bAbI](https://research.fb.com/downloads/babi/) tasks 4, 15, 16, 18 and 19, and learning graph algorithms like shortest path and Eulerian circuit.

 In implementing the code, I have referred to the [original paper](https://arxiv.org/abs/1511.05493), translating the equations directly into Pytorch code and closely following the description of the proposed model.
-In certain cases where the paper's description was insufficient to translate to code (like defining [Graph Level Features](https://github.com/AdvTop-ML-Team3/Project/blob/main/model.py)), I have referred the [original author's code in Lua](https://github.com/yujiali/ggnn), for an idea as to how to proceed.
+In certain cases where the paper's description was insufficient to translate to code, I have referred the [original author's code in Lua](https://github.com/yujiali/ggnn), for an idea as to how to proceed.

 Further, since the paper does not deal with the variation of results depending on the format of input data, I have used the [preprocessing code](https://github.com/yujiali/ggnn/tree/master/babi/data) provided by the original author, Dr. Yujia Li.
 I am grateful to the authors, for sharing these online.